PlayVS raises $50 million more for high school esports platform

 “We’ve had a lot of success by being focused,” Parnell said.
 “Other esports companies have not been focused on building really good products first.
 We spend our time thinking about PlayVS and our community — coaches, administrators, players, parents, and teachers.
 We are on the front lines having conversations with the stakeholders.”

 PlayVS has previously announced new game partnerships with Psyonix and Hi-Rez Studios, publishers of Rocket League and Smite respectively.
-It is also partnering with Riot Games’ League of Legends.
+It also partnered with Riot Games’ League of Legends.
 PlayVS has not announced any games for upcoming seasons yet.

 PlayVS continues to focus on enhancing students’ experiences by adding popular game titles and more state associations in order to grow high school esports’ audience and attract players interested in other game genres.
 The company has partnered with nine new state associations for statewide championships since its previous announcement.